 Step 3

 Increase the heat and bring the water (kombu dashi) to a boil.
-Once it comes to a boil, reduce the heat to low, add the bonito flakes, and simmer for 2 minutes.
+Once boiling, reduce the heat to low, add bonito flakes, and let it simmer for 3 minutes.

 Step 4

-Turn off the heat and strain the mixture through a sieve lined with paper towels or cloth (such as cheesecloth).
-Awase dashi, which is a combination of kombu dashi and bonito dashi, is ready.
+Turn off the heat and strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).
+Alternatively, if you don't mind a few fine bonito flakes remaining, you can simply use a fine-mesh strainer.
+Awase dashi, which combines kombu dashi and bonito dashi, is now ready.

 Step 5